Go to Homepage

 Holiday Resort is another of the big integrated resorts that opened in the 1990s.
 Its lobby is grand although tempered with down-home, rustic Lumbung style architecture.
 With dwellings on either side of the road, the resort totals 158 rooms, 30 of which are family units.
 Owned by Bluebird Taxi headquartered in Jakarta, taxis for hire are understandably everywhere.
 An unabashedly family hotel with two-storey apartments across the road, here’s another example of how big can be perfectly OK.
 WiFi is free throughout.
 Also find two bars and two restaurants.

 What to say about Windy Beach?
 There are 14 close to the ground bungalows of the cheap-and-cheerful variety, equipped with a swimmer’s pool and “Sundowner Bar,” that isn’t really a bar so much as a weathered table with stools.
-There’s a free WiFi hotspot (underscore “spot”) located in the three-square metre reception area.
 Still, Windy is friendly and set in a wild garden and palm grove minutes from central Senggigi.
+Wifi is free.

 At the very end of Mangsit Beach, and really the last resort before the remaining 40km drive to the harbour that connects the Gilis and further up the coastline to Tanjung, is Jeeva Klui Resort.

-Lombok resorts review, Jeeva Klui is a top option
+Jeeva Klui is a top option, try a villa

-Jeeva Klui is a good option/ photo: hotel
+Jeeva Klui villa - a good option/ photo: hotel

 Overlooking the beach and bookended by headlands, this stylish and homey property takes advantage of reclaimed wood and natural materials from Lombok, Bali and Java such as the cool-on-the-feet Lombok-made terracotta floors.
 Three elevated balé-style gazebos line the property and a fourth with chill-out furniture is located at the end of the beach with a large wooden deck just below a traditionally built, multi-level spa facility – the best spot for sunsets.